IN SECTIONAL TITLE SCHEMES POORLY MANAGED CONFLICT RESULTS IN UNDER-PERFORMANCE AND WASTE.

 Secondary Costs of Conflict

 These are harder to connect to the cause, harder to measure and harder to pinpoint responsibility.
 For example:

 - Missed opportunities

 - Increased costs of supplies, capital purchases, equipment repairs, legal expenses or insurance premiums

-These costs are all-pervasive and toxic, seemingly unrelated to any specific conflict or need for change; tracking them back to their root cause is near impossible.
+These all-pervasive and toxic, seemingly unrelated to any specific conflict or need for change; tracking them back to their root cause is near impossible.
+For example:

 - Best performers quitting